 In preliminary counselling sessions, after listening to grievers tell their stories and their heartache, I often share this response: “You have been forever changed by your experience.”
 After a pause I continue: “But you do not need to be forever sorrowful or without peace.
 The journey you are on will be challenging, but you can be in a more healing place.”

 My Chaos presents many evidence-based methods of coping strategies: mindfulness, meditation, journaling, creative practice and exercise, just to name a few.
 It is very easy to read and written in a comforting, appealing manner.
 Mr. Benson stresses that your chaos is yours, it is unique.
 Not every coping strategy may work for you nor will it be suitable for you.
 He simply presents the many tried and true options that others have found successful in coping with their grief.
+Whether this is through meditation or through herbal support like Lazarus Naturals’ cbd oil and other similar products, people will find a way to cope that works for their grieving process.

 Pull together some interventions and lessons from the examples and stories.
 Once you have found your peaceful place, share it with others.
 Grief is meant to be shared, not suffered alone.